Inside: Check out these 5 super simple ways to help your child develop fine motor skills at home.

 1. Kinetic Sand, Modeling Clay, and Dough

-Perhaps these seem like no-brainers for some of you, but since our son is the youngest of 4 children–and there is an age gap between him and his sisters (the oldest being nearly 14!), it had been quite some time since we had these materials lying around the house.
-We recently replenished our very tiny stash of these, and our son couldn’t be happier!
+Perhaps these seem like no-brainers for some of you, but since our son is the youngest of four children–and there is an age gap between him and his sisters (the oldest being nearly nine years older than him!), it had been quite some time since we had these materials lying around the house.
+When we learned of our son’s need to build his fine motor skills, we replenished our very tiny stash of these, and our son couldn’t be happier!

 Playing with clay, dough, or sand helps children exercise hand and wrist motor skills while using their creativity in the process.
-We are especially a big fan of the kinetic sand, as it is less messy than dough!
-He especially loves the construction set.
+We are especially big fans of kinetic sand, as it is less messy than dough!
+He especially loved the construction set.

 2. LEGO or Other Building Blocks